Academic Dismissal and Appeals

 Options If You've Been Dismissed

-- Take time off from school, evaluate academic/professional goals, focus on work.
+- Take time off from school, evaluate your academic/professional goals, or focus on work

 Appealing Your Academic Dismissal

 If you have been academically dismissed, you have an opportunity to appeal your dismissal to the Committee on Academic Standing.
-If successful, you will be placed on Academic Contract.
+If successful, you will be placed on an Academic Success Plan.
 In order to appeal an academic dismissal, you must:

-- Submit the Academic Appeal Form [pdf] with strict adherence to deadlines indicated in your dismissal letter.
+- Submit the Academic Standing Appeals Form with strict adherence to deadlines indicated in your dismissal letter.

 - Submit any additional faculty/advisor support for the appeal as warranted and/or necessary to the Registrar's Office (see Appeal Form).